fletchjp/MERG-Arduino-Software/DUE_CBUS.md

 Now that I have ArduinoSTL to provide the C++ std library I can start to use the FC++ codes on both AVR and DUE.
 I have put the files here for now.

+This means that I now have two different versions of the FC++ codes.
+This one can do debug output.

+The previous one used only Serial and did not support debug output.

 ### ecoop1b

 This is a first test file to get things tested.